Quarterly ยท Violation history ยท ORSM Phase 2

 Composite Read

-The six factors together describe a market that is still expanding on paper but carrying visible pressure in the spaces between openings.
+The seven factors together describe a market that is still expanding on paper but carrying visible pressure in the spaces between openings.
+Regulatory pressure is the newest factor โ€” it reads the per-license ORSM anomaly score distribution directly rather than approximating through closure rates, which means it captures inspection-trajectory problems that haven't yet become status changes.
 Concept saturation and rent explain where addresses keep changing hands; cost and labor explain why existing operators show up in ownership-change and closure-status files; tourism and seasonality explain why the same statewide number feels different in Orlando, Miami, the Keys, Tampa Bay, and the Gulf Coast.

 The practical read is not survival of the fittest.
-It is survival of the best-capitalized, best-located, least-confused operators in a market where 2,502 addresses have already shown multi-DBA churn and Atlantic Beach is carrying 55.8% neighborhood closure pressure.
+It is survival of the best-capitalized, best-located, least-confused operators in a market where 0 addresses have already shown multi-DBA churn and Atlantic Beach is carrying 55.8% neighborhood closure pressure.

 Source dataset: all SPI proxy sources listed above.